Tornado season in the U.S. is March through May, and the La Niña climate pattern may make 2021 one of the worst.

 La Niña is a naturally occurring climate pattern that brings cooler-than-average water into the central Pacific Ocean.
 This year, it could spell trouble for tornado season in the U.S.

-Experts from Texas Tech University are available to discuss the current tornado season and can speak on the atmospheric science of a tornado, the potential structural impact on buildings, their economic impact and safe room compliance of storm shelters.
+Experts from Texas Tech University are available to discuss the current tornado season and can speak on the atmospheric science of a tornado, the potential structural impact on buildings, tornadoes' economic impact and safe-room compliance of storm shelters.